rcourtna/reolink_recordings/README.md

 After setup, you can adjust these options:
 - Scan Interval: How often to check for new recordings (in minutes)
 - Storage Path: Where to store downloaded recordings (should be set to `www/reolink_recordings` for proper functionality)
+- Snapshot Format: Choose between animated GIF, static JPG, or both for snapshots
+- Enable Caching: Toggle the caching system on/off (useful to disable during development/debugging)
+- Media Player Entity: The entity ID of the media player to use for browsing Reolink media sources

 ## Usage